Marres Winter Program: Free Friday Evenings

 Capucijnenstraat 98, Maastricht

-They explore the different characteristics of a house and its inhabitants, and how external forces can put people’s lives under pressure.
+Leopold Emmen explore the different characteristics of a house and its inhabitants, and how external forces can put people’s lives under pressure.
 The film tells the story of two women living together in a house, until one day a large group of strangers enters and decides to live there as well.
+The work will be on view at Marres in 2027.

 Date: